Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function burnWithAllowance(address from, address spender, uint256 amount) external
 ```

+Allows the core system to burn stablecoins with transfer allowance.

 #### transferCrossChain

 ```solidity
 function transferCrossChain(uint256 destChainId, address, uint256 amount) external returns (uint256 feesPaid)
 ```

+Allows users to transfer tokens cross-chain using CCIP.
+This is disabled until \_CCIP_CHAINLINK_SEND is set in UtilsModule.
+This is currently included for testing purposes.
+Functionality will change, including fee collection, as CCIP continues development.

 #### isInitialized